 Top management is accountable for compliance with data protection rules.
 However, in practice, the business owners of specific processes are likely to do most of the work.
-As the business owner may rely on other parties, both internal (e.g. the IT department) and external (e.g. processors or information providers), these have to be consulted and provide their input where necessary.
-In most cases, the IT department will provide the technical infrastructure and will be best-placed to contribute on information security aspects.
+As the business owner may rely on other parties, both internal (e.g. the IT department) and external

-&lt;sup>2 Article 3(2)((b) of the new Regulation
+Article 3(1)(8) of the new Regulation

-&lt;sup>3 There may be cases in which the business owner relies on input from other parties; for example, the head of a business unit for which the IT department develops an application: there may be questions for which the business owner has to seek input from IT, but still, the business owner is responsible for the system.
+There may be cases in which the business owner relies on input from other parties; for example, the head of a business unit for which the IT department develops an application: there may be questions for which the business owner has to seek input from IT, but still, the business owner is responsible for the system.